bio-ontology-research-group/EmbedPVP/README.md

 ```

 #### Output:
-The script will output a ranking a score for the candidate caustive SNP.
+The script will output a ranking a score for the candidate caustive list of variants.

 ## Note
 For any questions or comments please contact azza.althagafi@kaust.edu.sa